garfix/nli-go/doc/remarks.md

 I had a small breakthrough yesterday, by changing `location` from the location-change-event (momentary) to the location-at-event (with duration).

+---

+Relations operating on past events can be quite slow.
+It's good to evoke them only when necessary.
+For this reason it's good to separate to keep separate present tense sentences form past sentences.
+For example by introducing the event constant `now`, that is always set for present tense sentences.

+---

+When doing a sentence with a time modifier I now always perform the modifier first.
+It's essentials with "then" and is ok for the other terms (while, before).
+It makes sense to do so.

 ## 2023-03-07

 I am implementing left_from, and it's very inefficient at the moment.
 The question can easily take half a minute to complete.
 Why is that?
 Because it takes an event parameter, but this is currently unbound.
 Therefore, the relation tries to match all events in the history.